Fergie (singer): Personal life

+Fergie is bisexual.
+She said "I've been in show business since I was a little girl, so [homosexuality] was always very normal to me.
+My mom taught me that every human is God's child.
+You have to live your own life and not judge other people.
+Love is a great thing."

+While performing with Wild Orchid, Fergie developed an addiction to crystal methamphetamine, which continued after her departure from the group in 2001.
+In September 2006, she called crystal "the hardest boyfriend I ever had to break up with".
+Fergie also stated "It's the drug that's addicting.
+But it's why you start doing it in the first place that's interesting.
+A lot of it was being a child actor; I learned to suppress feelings."
+She has stated in several interviews that she is an avid user of hypnotherapy, which she used to overcome her crystal meth addiction and to relax.

-Fergie began dating actor Josh Duhamel in September 2004, after she met him when she and the Black Eyed Peas filmed a cameo for an episode of Duhamel's show Las Vegas.
+Fergie began dating actor Josh Duhamel in September 2004, after she met him when she and the Black Eyed Peas filmed a cameo appearance for an episode of Duhamel's show Las Vegas.
 Fergie and Duhamel became engaged in December 2007; they married in a Catholic ceremony on January 10, 2009.
-They have one son who was born on August 29, 2013.
+They have one son named Axl Jack who was born on August 29, 2013.
 On September 14, 2017, Fergie and Duhamel announced that they had separated earlier that year.
 On June 1, 2019, the couple filed for divorce after two years of separation.
 The divorce was finalized in November 2019.

-Substance abuse

-While performing with Wild Orchid, Fergie developed an addiction to crystal methamphetamine, which continued after she left the group in 2001.
-In September 2006, Fergie talked with Time magazine about quitting her crystal meth addiction.
-"It was the hardest boyfriend I ever had to break up with," she said.
-"It's the drug that's addicting.
-But it's why you start doing it in the first place that's interesting.
-A lot of it was being a child actor; I learned to suppress feelings."
-Fergie has stated in several interviews that she is an avid user of hypnotherapy, which she used to overcome her crystal meth addiction and to relax.
+In 2013, Fergie constructed a house in Solvang, California, which she sold in 2023.
+Her home in Brentwood, Los Angeles was saved from the January 2025 Southern California wildfires by firefighters.